seungho-snu/SROOE/README.md

 The proposed SROOE shows a higher PSNR, LRPSNR and lower LPIPS than other state-of-the-art methods, i.e, lower distortion and higher perceptual quality.

 ### Quick usage on your data:
-You can choose any number [0, 1] for t.

     python test.py -opt options/test/test_SROOE_4x.yml